The Law Offices of Robin Bresky successfully secures ruling in a case of national origin discrimination and retaliation

-The Law Offices of Robin Bresky was recently successful in defending a substantial verdict for a Plaintiff in a suit against her former employer for national origin discrimination and retaliation.
+The Law Offices of Robin Bresky was recently successful in securing affirmance of a substantial verdict in favor of a former employee in a suit against her former employer for national origin discrimination and retaliation.

 The Plaintiff began working for the employer through a temp agency and was later hired full-time.
 Shortly thereafter, persons from a certain country became the majority of the management in her workplace.
 The employer soon demoted the Plaintiff and reduced her pay, and replaced her with a less qualified employee from the same country as the majority of the management.
 The Plaintiff’s supervisor made comments confirming the Plaintiff’s belief that the reason for her demotion was that she is not from the same country.
 The Plaintiff spoke with human resources and attempted to improve her relationship with management.
 The Plaintiff’s efforts were unsuccessful, and the employer eventually fired her.
 The Plaintiff believed that she was terminated in retaliation for speaking to human resources about the discrimination.